alpenlabs/docs/docs/technical/bitcoin-bridge.md

-# Bitcoin Bridge
+# Bitcoin bridge

-The Bitcoin bridge is a two-way peg program between Bitcoin and Alpen Labs' rollup.
+!!! note

+    Although Strata is designed to run on bitcoin mainnet, currently Strata is only running on a bitcoin signet.
+    Any references to bitcoin or BTC in this documentation should be read as "bitcoin signet" or "signet BTC" when describing the current system.

+The Strata bitcoin bridge enables the transfer of BTC between the bitcoin and Strata blockchains.
-It is a federated bridge, where a group of operators sign transactions to move funds into the rollup, whereas the user can withdraw funds from the rollup with the guarantee that at least one operator is honest.
+The bridge is run by a federation of operators who co-sign transactions to move BTC into and out of the Strata bridge address.

 !!! info

     The current bridge design assumes an N-of-N cooperation amongst the bridge operators.
-    Future designs will enhance the security model of the bridge operation.
+    Future designs will improve the liveness and safety guarantees of the bridge.

 The deposit flow is composed of a Deposit Request Transaction (DRT) which is fulfilled by the bridge federation with a Deposit Transaction (DT).
-The user should provide an Execution Layer (EL) address to receive the funds in the rollup.
+The user must provide an Execution Layer (EL) address to receive BTC on Strata.

-The withdrawal request is assigned to an operator that fulfills it with the Bridge's funds with a Withdrawal Transaction (WT), and then collects the signatures from the bridge federation.
+The withdrawal request is assigned to an operator who fulfills the request by creating a transaction spending BTC from the bridge address to the user's specified withdrawal address.
+Once the other `N-1` operators co-sign this transaction it is broadcast to bitcoin for confirmation.

 !!! note